BubbleMap: Privilege Mapping for Behavior-based Implicit Authentication Systems: Related Work

 To complement primary authentication mechanisms such as PIN and passlocks, various implicit authentication schemes have been proposed as secondary authentication mechanisms \cite{maiorana2011keystroke,p32,feng2014tips,shi2011senguard,p62,frank2010activity,bo2013silentsense,jain2004introduction,mantyjarvi2005identifying,muaaz2013analysis,riva2012progressive}.
-Among them, leveraging different features, Shi scheme \cite{shi2011senguard}, Multi-Sensor scheme \cite{p62}, Gait scheme \cite{frank2010activity}, and SilentSense scheme \cite{bo2013silentsense} are four different schemes that represent four research directions of state-of-the-art implicit authentications \cite{khan2014comparative,serwadda2013verifiers}.
+Among them, leveraging different features, Shi scheme \cite{p9}, Multi-Sensor scheme \cite{p62}, Gait scheme \cite{frank2010activity}, SilentSense scheme \cite{bo2013silentsense}, and Touchalytics \cite{frank2013touchalytics} are five different schemes that represent five research directions of state-of-the-art implicit authentications \cite{khan2014comparative,serwadda2013verifiers}.
 In addition, current implicit authentication research tends to adopt all the available features to achieve a better authentication accuracy \cite{p62,yang2016personaia,yang2017energy}.
-To evaluate the performance of BMap, we implemented Shi scheme, Multi-Sensor scheme, Gait scheme, and SilentSense scheme.
+To evaluate the performance of BMap, we implemented Shi scheme, Multi-Sensor scheme, Gait scheme, SilentSense scheme, and Touchalytics scheme.
 We also show BMap can seamlessly cooperate with another framework such as \cite{yang2017energy,yang2016personaia} to improve the system's performance.